 I was an equal opportunity flasher.
 My hot flashes did not discriminate.
 This means I did not know what triggered them, when they would appear, or how long they’d last.
 There could be snow on the ground but my internal body thermometer functioned as if it had not gotten the message that it was 35 degrees outside.
 There were similar times while lying on the beach in the shade or skiing in Colorado that I experienced a tsunami hot flash that caused me to believe it would never end.

 Some women identify sugar, wine, or warm temperatures as their triggers.
-At the height of my flashing life, I felt terrorized by the unpredictability of my hormonal imbalance.
+At the height of my flashing life, I felt like I was a victim of the unpredictability of my hormonal imbalance.
 Having never given much thought to my hormones, except during pregnancy, I didn’t understand how to address this problem.

 I was not consciously experiencing difficulty coping with my life.
 I did not have PMS.
 Nor was I bloating after my meals.
 More than anything, I had trouble sleeping and my body temperature was in flux.
 My very unpredictable hot flashes began at my toes, crawled slowly up my legs, inched across my stomach, setting my breasts on fire before burning my neck, cheeks, and skull and erupting in sweat in my hairline.